-The popularity of meditation continues to grow.
+The popularity of formal meditation continues to grow.
 According to statistics, since 2012 the number of people practicing meditation has tripled.
 In the United States, about 14% of all adults have engaged in meditation, and seven percent of children as well.
 And while we are seeing a lot of momentum with mediation practice, mediation has been around for thousands of years.

 In fact, meditation is deeply rooted in cultural practices from an estimated 5,000 years ago.
 Transforming from purely religious practice to a way to calm the mind and improve one’s health, meditation seems to be here to stay—and with good reason.